 Gain Computer and Gaming Experience

 The chances of finding a job as a video game tester without any experience is next to impossible.
 Gamers have their own language and slang that you can only pick up when you play those games yourself.
-In addition to playing on your favorite console, you’ll also want to have some experience playing with consoles from the three biggest companies: Sony, Microsoft and Nintendo.
-You might spend months working on a game for the Wii U before working on that same game on another platform.
+In addition to playing on your favorite console, you’ll also want to have some experience playing with consoles from the three biggest companies: Sony, Microsoft, and Nintendo.

 Apply for Jobs